 - What is a smart city?
 A smart city uses IoT sensors and technology to connect components across a city to derive data and improve the lives of citizens and visitors.

 - What does a smart city do?
-Oftentimes, a mobile app is provided to give immediate access to data, communication channels and more, so that people can do everything from avoiding traffic jams, to finding a parking spot, reporting a pot hole, or an overflowing dumpster.
+Oftentimes, a mobile app is provided to give immediate access to data, communication channels, and more so that people can do everything from avoiding traffic jams, to finding a parking spot, and reporting a pothole or an overflowing dumpster.

 - Why do smart cities matter?
 The world is becoming more urbanized, and by 2050, more than 60% of the world’s population is expected to live in cities.
 Making these cities better places to live is essential to quality of life by making them more sustainable and efficient with streamlined services.

 - Who do smart cities affect?
 It affects everyone on the planet.

 - When are smart cities happening?
 This is happening now.

 - Who is making smart cities happen?
-Public and private companies, as well as federal, state and city government are getting involved to make it easier for municipalities to adopt new technology.
+Public and private companies, as well as federal, state, and city governments, are getting involved to make it easier for municipalities to adopt new technology.
+Private and public partnerships are becoming a smart way for cities to add technology.

 What is a smart city?